Ronald Acuña Jr. Player Props: Braves vs. Royals

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with an OBP of .463, plus a team-best slugging percentage of .593.
+- Acuna leads Atlanta with a slugging percentage of .556, fueled by six extra-base hits.

-- Among the qualified hitters in MLB play, he ranks fifth in batting average, ninth in on-base percentage, and 27th in slugging.
+- Among qualifying batters in baseball, he ranks eighth in batting average, 12th in on-base percentage, and 36th in slugging.

-- Acuna is batting .600 with one homer during his last outings and is on a five-game hitting streak.

-- Acuna has driven in a run in six games this season (42.9%), including three games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in two contests.
+- In six games this year (40.0%), Acuna has picked up an RBI, and in three of those games (20.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In 57.1% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (28.6%).
+- In nine of 15 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.